nixon-voxell/URPVolumetricLighting/README.md

 This package's goal is to provide full volumetric solution for the Universal Render Pipeline.
 Currently, it only supports *Volumetric Light Scattering* for directional light.

+*note: this package requires Unity 2021.1 or later.*

 - [URP Volumetric Lighting](#urp-volumetric-lighting)
   - [Plan](#plan)